Gigi Hadid Also Confused Drag Queen Jade Jolie For Taylor Swift At The VMAs

 John Travolta famously mistook drag queen Jade Jolie for Taylor Swift at the 2019 MTV VMAs, but apparently, he is in good company.
-Supermodel Gigi Hadid also got confused the RuPaul’s Drag Race star for the “You Need to Calm Down” singer.
+Supermodel Gigi Hadid also confused the RuPaul’s Drag Race star for the “You Need to Calm Down” singer.

 Jolie spoke with Logo’s NewNowNext about what really happened behind the scenes at the awards show.
-When asked if she ever gets mistaken for T-Swift at other times.
+She was asked if she ever gets mistaken for T-Swift at other times.

 “Well, funny enough, when we were walking in the back [during the VMAs], where it’s mainly dancers and stuff, I got tired of saying, ‘No, I’m not her,’ so I just started hugging people!
 ‘So nice to meet you, too!’
-And at the after-party Gigi Hadid kept thinking I was Taylor—they’re really good friends.
+And at the after-party Gigi Hadid kept thinking I was Taylor — they’re really good friends.
 The drunker we got, I guess the more Taylor I became for everyone!”
 Jolie said.

 The drag superstar wasn’t mad about the mix-up, either.
 She says that she was flattered by the case of mistaken identity.